Daniel-Ioannou/flutter_country_picker/README.md

 ### Parameters:
 * `onSelect`: Called when a country is select.
 The country picker passes the new value to the callback (required)
+* `onClosed`: Called when CountryPicker is dismiss, whether a country is selected or not (optional).
 * `showPhoneCode`: Can be used to to show phone code before the country name.
 * `countryListTheme`: Can be used to customizing the country list bottom sheet. (optional).
   ```Dart